 Do your best not to make this brain fuel feel like homework.
 Similar to planning recharging activities, these should be optional benefits to supplement your employees’ hard work, not additional stressors for their to-do list.
 If done correctly, these programs are great ways to make your team feel valued and get their creative juices flowing – not to mention the additional investment you’re making into your organization.
 Win-win!

 Now, it’s time to take your strategy to the next level – out of office.
 Chicago is the perfect landscape to tackle this challenge.
 Who said field trips were only for kids, anyway?

 You may want to dip your toe in the water with something simple and straightforward.
 If that’s the case, consider:

 - Treating your employees to a Cubs or White Sox The atmosphere in a baseball stadium is one of comradery and excitement.
 While your team may not get much work done, it’s a nice change-up from the office.

 - Taking your staff to one of the many spring and summer events hosted at the Lincoln Park Zoo.
-With options like Chicago Wine Fest, Craft Brews at the Zoo, and Breakfast with the Animals, you’re guaranteed to find something everyone will enjoy.
+With options like Adults Night Out: Pride Party, Adult’s 90s Block Party, and Birds of Paradise ZOO Ball, you’re guaranteed to find something everyone will enjoy.

 And don’t stop there.
 A staggering 88% of millennials find their job to be more fulfilling when provided with the ability to make a difference in their community – capitalize on this by sponsoring a local cause, such as: